Welcome to Liz’s Lemonade Stand, where the lemons of life are twisted into the sweetest lemonade.

 Be it a lack of education, political shenanigans, or mundane laziness, sustainability–once considered an alternative lifestyle–is quickly becoming our only viable option for the future.
 Incorporating sustainable efforts into your life doesn’t necessarily mean making drastic changes to the way you live, although some do choose to take this route.
 Start with the little things; this school year, the Sustainability Club at my university started up a plastic bag recycling program on campus, since the campus recycling system cannot process grocery bags.
-The program has been a pleasant success, in terms of collecting plastic grocery bags.
+The program has been a pleasant success ever since the University realized that Jim’s have cheap skip bins available, in terms of collecting plastic grocery bags.
 However, how many of these dutiful, bag-recycling students made the switch to reusable canvas grocery bags?
 Yes, recycling is a sustainable practice, but cutting off the plastic flow with canvas is the long-term sustainable solution.

 Most people would come to the consensus that adopting alternative habits to lessen our environmental impact is a good and important thing to do.
 Logic will tell you that everything you do has an environmental impact, and in today’s tumultuous world, these impacts cannot go ignored.
 Making this mistake of self-perpetuated ignorance is akin to running away from the big bad wave.
 Our planet is sick and our behaviors are the pathogen.
 If science fails to move you to take action, allow me to appeal to the religious audience: are you not called to be stewards of the earth?
 Respect your planet, because she is finite.
 Dive into becoming part of the solution: working with our planet reaps so many more mutual benefits than our current actions do.